 #5: Jackhammer

-They are very strong and can damage the floor easily.
+These tools are very strong and can damage the floor easily.
 Therefore, you must use this tool with utmost care.
-If you follow all safety guidelines, you will love this tool.
+If you follow all safety guidelines, you will appreciate this tool for this tile removal tasks.

 #6: Sledgehammer